HaxeFoundation/code-cookbook/assets/content/cookbook/Macros/combine-objects.md

 ## Usage

-you should import the macro class with using.
+You can import the macro class with `using`.

 ```
 using StructureCombiner;